Article

 Your proposal is your sales pitch.
 It's how you quickly demonstrate that you're interested and qualified for the project.
 Every project and client is different.
 Take the time to personalize each proposal, explaining your experience with the needed skills and answering any questions.

+Spend extra time on the header and the first couple of sentences—this is the first part of the Upwork proposal your client will see.
 You want to grab their attention so they click "Read more" and see the full proposal, hopefully then heading to your profile.

 Set competitive rates